codetricity/theta-gis/docs/index.md

 ## Hot Tip 🌶️

 RICOH THETA cameras include an internal compass that will record the camera orientation.
-However, if the compass requires calibration, PoseHeadingDegrees and GPSImgDirection will not be recorded.
+However, if the compass requires calibration, compass information such as PoseHeadingDegrees and GPSImgDirection will not be recorded.

 There is an easy fix.
 Jump to the [Compass and Orientation](compass_orientation.md) section to get more information and see videos how you can easily recalibrate the compass for both Z1 and X.